 1.3.
 Appearance

 Flanks of Trout are of a lighter shade with a milky white belly.
-The pelvic and pectoral fins have an orange colour with a white edge, a common feature of the char family.
+The pelvic and pectoral fins are orange with a white edge, a common feature of the char family.

 1.4.
 Spawning